 Question 10: Do you have a strong team?

 Top investors don’t get there on their own.
 They surround themselves with a team of people who are the best in their fields.
 Agents, wholesalers, accountants, attorneys and construction professionals.
-Before you purchase investment real estate in Washington State ask yourself if you have a strong team in place to help you reach your goals.
+Before you purchase investment real estate in Tacoma ask yourself if you have a strong team in place to help you reach your goals.